eshanks16/katacoda-scenarios-1/troubleshooting-services/step2.md

 `curl webserver`{{execute}}

 OK, that worked.
-Exit out of the container by typing exit.
+Exit out of the container by typing exit in the container's shell.

-`exit`{{execute}}
+`exit`

-Now, re-deploy that test container into the default namespace and exec into it again.
+Now, re-deploy that test container into the `default` namespace and exec into it again.
+This will place the testing container into a different namespace from the web server which is in `prodapps`.

 `kubectl run curl --generator=run-pod/v1 --image=radial/busyboxplus:curl -i --tty`{{execute}}